List of awards and nominations received by Home and Away: Equity Ensemble Awards

 The Equity Ensemble Awards are presented by The Equity Foundation, the performers branch of the Media, Entertainment and Arts Alliance (MEAA).
 Accolades are handed out to the best cast in a television comedy series, drama series and miniseries or TV film.

+Inside Soap Awards (AU)

+The first Inside Soap Awards were voted for by readers of the Australian Inside Soap magazine in 2000.

-Inside Soap Awards
+Inside Soap Awards (UK)

-The Inside Soap Awards are voted for by readers of Inside Soap magazine.
-The awards have been running since 1996.
+In 1993, readers of Inside Soap magazine were asked to vote in the first Inside Soap TV Awards.
+The awards were later brought back as the Inside Soap Awards, and have been running every year since 1996.

 Logie Awards

-Home and Away is the most successful recipient of Logie Awards, having won forty-seven Logies to date.
+Home and Away is the most successful recipient of Logie Awards, having won forty-nine Logies to date.

 National Television Awards

 The National Television Awards are a British television awards ceremony.
 The NTAs results are voted for by the general public and the award categories are given the title of Most Popular.